 - 1 - 3.5 lb. package Wild Idea Buffalo Shanks

-2 - 2 lb. packages Wild Idea Buffalo Soup Bones
+- 1 - 2 lb. package Wild Idea Buffalo Soup Bones

-- Arrange shanks, bones, and all vegetables accept parsley on large baking sheet.
-Drizzle with olive oil, and season with salt & pepper.
+- Arrange shanks, bones and all vegetables except parsley on large baking sheet.
+Drizzle with olive oil and season with salt & pepper.

 - Bake in the oven for 45 minutes, turning ingredients occasionally.

-- Transfer ingredients to stockpot, along with brown bits from the roasting pan and cover with 8 quarts water and add the apple cider vinegar and parsley.
+- Transfer ingredients to stockpot, along with brown bits from the roasting pan, cover with 8 quarts water and add the apple cider vinegar and parsley.

-- Bring to a full boil over high heat on the stovetop.
-Reduce heat to low (bubbles should barely break the surface), cover, and simmer for 12 hours.
+- Bring to a full boil over high heat on the stove top.
+Reduce heat to simmer (bubbles should barely break the surface), cover and simmer for 48 hours.

-Using a slotted spoon scoop bones, meat, and vegetables out of the pot. *Optional: Reserve the marrowbones that still have the marrow inside for spreading on toast, and wrap up useable shank meat, which will be fall apart tender for a later use. *See recipe for Layered Nachos.
+- Using a slotted spoon scoop bones, meat, and vegetables out of the pot.
+Optional: Reserve the marrow-bones that still have the marrow inside for spreading on toast and wrap up usable shank meat, which will be fall apart tender for a later use.
+See recipe for Layered Nachos.